ChimdumebiNebolisa/focusmate/README.md

 4. **Verify Setup**
    - Open Chrome DevTools
-   - Check if `window.ai` is available in the console
+   - Check if `ai.languageModel`, `ai.summarizer`, `ai.writer`, or `ai.translator` are available in the console
+   - Note: The old `window.ai` API is deprecated; use the new Chrome Built-in AI APIs

 ## 📱 Usage